 4/ Incidentally, restoring honest money means never having to raise the compulsory minimum wage or hand out cost-of-living adjustments.

 5/ The term ‘gold standard’ often also denotes a system whereby the currencies of two nations are linked to each other by way gold, using fixed exchange rates.
 In effect, the two countries agree to have the same currency (gold).
 It is possible for a nation to have a metallic system but not be on a gold standard.
-For our purposes, I will disregard the international aspects of the issue and focus only on the domestic aspects of a gold standard.
-For extra clarity, I refer to it here as a metallic ‘system’ rather than a ‘standard.’
+For our purposes, I am disregarding the international aspects of the issue and focusing only on the domestic aspects of a gold standard.
+By the way, for extra clarity, I am referring to it here as a metallic ‘system’ rather than a ‘standard.’

 7/ Here is the text of the current legal tender statute (31 U.S.C.
 5103):

 United States coins and currency (including Federal reserve notes and circulating notes of Federal reserve banks and national banks) are legal tender for all debts, public charges, taxes, and dues.
 Foreign gold or silver coins are not legal tender for debts.

 This language is both unnecessary and contrary to the Constitution.
 It should either be repealed or, perhaps more prudently, amended to reflect the Constitution’s original meaning.
 For example, it might be changed to:

 Gold and silver coins and currency, regardless of issuer or denomination, are legal tender for all debts, public charges, taxes, and dues.
 For purposes of the preceding sentence, the term ‘currency’ means banknotes readily redeemable in specie.